GW-288-QuakeTechs/QuakeTech/README.md

-# LongD - Long Distance Travel App
+# SaveUp - Personal Finance App

 LongD is a mobile app built with HTML, CSS, and the Ionic framework that offers on-demand transportation services.
 This README provides information about fixes and versions in the app.